marios-zindilis/zindilis.com/about/index.md

 I am an amateur musician.
 If you are looking for a peaceful apartment, stay away from my building.
-I also like to aggregate useless stuff, I now have about 400 miniature cars, 100 vinyl records and non-counted-yet books.
+I also like to aggregate useless stuff, I now have about 400 miniature cars, 100 [vinyl records][vinyl-collection] and non-counted-yet books.
 Unfortunately, due to moving between apartments, I had to throw away my collections of old magazines, and kept only the most interesting.

 ### Digital Footprint ###